As an Amazon Associate we earn from qualifying purchases.

 Can You Swim in a Sports Bra?

 Yes, you can swim in a sports bra.
-However, we don’t recommend it.
+However, I don’t recommend it.
 Sports bras may not fare well in chlorinated swimming pool water.
 While sports bras can offer incredible support during a strenuous swim session, the high content of chemicals in the pool will shorten the lifespan of your bra and diminish its functionality.

 Therefore, if you want to wear an athletic bra while swimming, look for these special bras.